Setting Goals for Your Marketing Plan

 Here's an example of one SMART marketing goal:

 Specific: Boost blog traffic by increasing weekly publishing frequency from 5 to 8 times per week.

 Measurable: Goal of 7% increase in blog traffic.

 Attainable: Blog traffic increased by 3% last quarter when weekly publishing frequency increased from 3 to 5 times a week.

 Relevant: By increasing blog traffic, lead generation will grow, giving sales more opportunities to close.

-SMART Goal: At the end of this month, there will be a 7% increase in traffic by increasing weekly publishing frequency from 5 posts per week to 8 post per week.
+SMART Goal: At the end of this month, we will achieve a 7% increase in traffic by increasing weekly publishing frequency from 5 posts per week to 8 posts per week.

-Have fun with your SMART goals, and keep in mind: you won't see results overnight.
-It takes time for patterns to emerge, and results to build.
+Have fun with your SMART goals, and keep in mind that you won't see results overnight.
+It takes time for patterns to emerge and for results to build.